mrzzy/notes/src/software_dev/data_intense_apps/data_apps.md

 - scalabiliy - app can handle growing data volumes/complexity
 - maintainability - app is easy to work with

-### Reliablity
+### Reliability
-Reliablity - continuing to work correctly even when things go wrong (faults)
+Reliability - continuing to work correctly even when things go wrong (faults)
 - fault-tolerant - app able to withstand some faults
 - purposefully triggering faults can be a good way to test faults